- Learn Linux

 This is an exciting time to be involved with computing and electronics.
 The Raspberry Pi and Arduino have made it easier to integrate computing based platforms into a hobby project.
 This could be something as simple as turning on a light bulb to controlling a Meccanoid robot.

 The PenguinTutor website is focussed on helping you to get started with electronics, physical computing, programming and using Free and Open Source software.
-The main focus is on the Linux operating system (including the Raspberry Pi), getting started with electronics and the Raspberry Pi.
+There are sections on the Linux operating system (including the Raspberry Pi), getting started with electronics and the Raspberry Pi.
 The electronics section includes interfacing with the Arduino and interfacing to the Raspberry Pi GPIO pins.